Rotator Cuff Tear

 What is a Rotator Cuff Tear?

-A rotator cuff tear is quite simply a tear of your shoulder’s rotator cuff tendons.
+A rotator cuff tear is quite simply a tear within your shoulder’s rotator cuff tendons.
 A rotator cuff tear can occur in two ways:

 Repeated rotator cuff injury from straining or pinching the rotator cuff tendons will injure the soft tissue resulting in bruising or swelling.
 Since there are only a few millimetres separating your rotator cuff tendons from a bony hood (acromion), the additional swelling causes a quicker impingement, catching or squeezing of the rotator cuff tendons.